 The pilgrimage to the shrine of Qoyllur Rit’i is an event that condenses reality for us children of the Andes.
 Then the group soul is tuned in by dancers, paulluchas, and pilgrims to put all the times, the fields, the illusions, and the life itself in an extended collective sigh.

-Because he, crossing the sky with a massive tail of fire, sealed a secret and unfathomable pact of love that made the entrails of the Ukhu Pacha rumble all over the backbone of the Andes and splashed the seeds of the ancient Ayllus and Panacas.
+Because he, crossing the sky with a massive fire tail, sealed a secret and unfathomable pact of love that made the entrails of the Ukhu Pacha rumble all over the Andes’ backbone and splashed the seeds of the ancient Ayllus and Panacas.
 These ravines tint green with the coastal sands.
-Between the waters, the lush forests wind towards the east, but especially between the myriad inter-Andean valleys, we renew each full moon before the winter solstice, that eternal moment in which Mother Nature chooses the eternal snows from the holy mountain Sankara.
+Between the waters, the lush forests wind towards the east, but especially between the myriad inter-Andean valleys, we renew each full moon before the winter solstice, that eternal moment in which Mother Nature chooses the eternal snow from the holy mountain Sankara.

 Sources: Kimichu Community KHIPU Ayllu -Nation Tawantinsuyu